 Transfer admission requirements of private colleges and universities vary, as do course transferability and course credit allowed.
-You should consult the catalog of your intended transfer institution for specific transfer admission requirements and articulation of courses, including general education, major preparation, and electives.
-To ensure that you transfer in a timely manner, consult with a counselor or visit the Transfer Center (Student Services Building, 2nd Floor) for further assistance and information.
-Articulation agreements have been established with many private colleges and universities that allow students to complete the gen-eral education and breadth corsework equirements at IACC prior to transfer.
-Those agreements are found on the Articulation Agreements page at Lacitycollege.edu/student-services/transfer-center/articulation

-Transfer to Historically Black Colleges & Universities

-The Historically Black Transfer Project was developed to offer a clear and seamless student pathway from California Community Colleges to targeted Historically Black Colleges and Universities (HBSUs).
+You should consult the catalog of your inteled transfer institu-tion for specbc transfer admission requirements and articulation courses, including general education, major preparation, and electives.
+To ensure that you transfer in a time manner, consult with a counselor or visit the Transfer Center (Student Services work with a minimum 2.4 grade-point average (minimum 2.8 Building, 2nd Floor) for further assistance and information.
+Articulation agreements have been established with many private col-All courses must be completed with a grade of "C" or better leges and universities that abw students to complete the general requirements.
+Transfer to Historically Black isfy requirements for an AA/AS degree and does not guar-clear and seamless student pathway from California Community antee admission to a UC.
+You may improve your chances fo Colleges to targeted Historically Black Colleges and Universities admission by completing an ADT with IGETC for UC (for some HBSUs).
 By preparing to transfer to the University of California or the California State University systems, you may also be eligible for admissions to targeted HBCUs.